kora-projects/kora-docs/mkdocs/docs/v2/en/guides/dependency-injection.md

 ./gradlew run
 ```

 **Expected Output**: The application starts and shuts down cleanly.
+Kora logs `Application initialized in ...ms` and, on `Ctrl+C`, `Application shutdown...`.
+The graph has no root component yet, so
-The `lib` module is already connected in the build, and the next steps will add more components and modules.
+nothing else happens; the next steps add components and modules.

 ---